Environmental accounts are:

 Environmental accounts measure:

-the impact of the economy on the environment
+the impact the economy has on the environment

-how the environment contributes to the economy by using the accounting framework and concepts of the national accounts
+how society responds to environmental issues by using the accounting framework and concepts of the national accounts

 Environmental accounts are used to: